 Antonio R. Sanchez, III was elected as a director of our general partner in March 2015 and was previously a director of Sanchez Production Partners LLC, having been first elected in August 2013.
 Mr. Sanchez, III is Chairman of our general partner's board of directors.
-He has served as the Chief Executive Officer of Sanchez Energy, a publicly traded production company, and has been a member of Sanchez Energy's board of directors since its formation in August 2011.
+He has served as the Chief Executive Officer of Sanchez Energy, a publicly traded exploration and production company, and has been a member of Sanchez Energy's board of directors since its formation in August 2011.
 He has been directly involved in the oil and gas industry for over 12 years.
-Mr. Sanchez, III is also the President of SOG, which he joined in October 2001, as well as the President of SEP Management I, LLC and a Managing Director of Sanchez Energy Partners I, LP.
-In his capacities as a director and officer of these companies, Mr. Sanchez, III manages all aspects of their daily operations, including exploration, production, finance, capital markets activities, engineering and land management.
+Mr. Sanchez, III is also the Co-President of SOG, which he joined in October 2001.
+He was the President of SEP Management I, LLC and was a Managing Director of Sanchez Energy Partners I, LP until their dissolution in December 2016.
+In his capacities as a director and officer of these companies, Mr. Sanchez, III has managed all aspects of their daily operations, including exploration, production, finance, capital markets activities, engineering and land management.
 From 1997 to 1999, Mr. Sanchez, III was an investment banker specializing in mergers and acquisitions with J.P.
-Morgan Securities Inc. From 1999 to 2001, Mr. Sanchez, III worked in a variety of positions, including sales and marketing, product development and investor relations, at Zix Corporation, a publicly traded encryption technology company (NASDAQ: ZIXI).
+Morgan Securities Inc. From 1999 to 2001, Mr. Sanchez, III worked in a publicly traded encryption technology company (NASDAQ: ZIXI).
 Mr. Sanchez, III was also a member of the board of directors of Zix Corporation from May 2003 to June 2014.